kujukuju/ContiguousJsonJai/README.md

 Going to try more test cases but it's annoying because I still have to make a struct for each case.

-Going to finish the writer which should be infinitely easier than the reader.

 ---

 ### Setup

 I fixed this line in `string_to_int` to get the code working properly:
 `multiplier := 1;` -> `multiplier: T = 1;`

+I reported this bug so should be fixed soon.